Sri Lanka's newly elected president sworn into office

 This is a carousel.
 Use Next and Previous buttons to navigate

-2 of23 A man holds a newspaper with news of Ranil Wickremesinghe's election in Colombo, Sri Lanka, Thursday, July 21, 2022.
+2 of11 A man holds a newspaper with news of Ranil Wickremesinghe's election in Colombo, Sri Lanka, Thursday, July 21, 2022.
 Sri Lanka's prime minister was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
-Rafiq Maqbool/AP Show More Show Less 3 of23
+Rafiq Maqbool/AP Show More Show Less 3 of11

-5 of23 Police officers stand guard outside the official residence of the president in Colombo, Sri Lanka, Thursday, July 21, 2022.
+5 of11 Police officers stand guard outside the official residence of the president in Colombo, Sri Lanka, Thursday, July 21, 2022.
 Sri Lanka's prime minister Ranil Wickremesinghe was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
-Rafiq Maqbool/AP Show More Show Less 6 of23
+Rafiq Maqbool/AP Show More Show Less 6 of11

 COLOMBO, Sri Lanka (AP) — Veteran politician Ranil Wickremesinghe was sworn in as Sri Lanka's new president Thursday to take charge of a nation bitterly angry he will remain in power amid an unprecedented economic crisis.